BrightcoveOS/android-player-samples/brightcove-player-controls/StyledControlsSampleApp/README.md

 This sample is meant to explain the options you have to style the Brightcove default media controller and the tv media controller.

-The most important code in this sample can be found on the styles.xml file (res/values/styles.xml), where you will find the modified style attributes.
+The most important code in this sample can be found in the styles.xml file (res/values/styles.xml), where you will find the modified style attributes.

 ### Styling the media controller

-You can style the default media controller (default_media_controller.xml) by modifying or adding attributes on each style.
+You can style the default media controller (default_media_controller.xml) by modifying or adding attributes in each style.
-The list of styles used are below:
+The list of styles used is below:

 1. **BrightcoveControlBar**.
 This style is applied to the whole media controller.
 The main purpose is to enable and disable buttons, as well as to change other parameters.
 These values are inherited from *BrightcoveControlBarDefault*.
     * *brightcove_audio_tracks*: Boolean (default true).